Ninadnj/TheMrStudio/replit.md

 A modern beauty salon booking website built with React, Express, and PostgreSQL.
 The application features an elegant, editorial-style landing page inspired by premium beauty brands like Glossier and MR Nail & Laser Studio, with a focus on sophisticated minimalism and effortless booking experiences.

-The application showcases services, pricing through gallery-style presentation, and provides an integrated booking form for appointment scheduling.
-A Gemini AI-powered chatbot offers bilingual (Georgian/English) customer support for service inquiries, pricing questions, and booking assistance.
+The application showcases 60+ real services with Georgian/English bilingual pricing organized by category (Nail, Epilation).
+Features include a multi-staff booking system where clients can select services and preferred staff members, an expandable services gallery with real pricing, and an integrated booking form.
+A Gemini AI-powered chatbot offers bilingual customer support.
+The admin panel enables management of hero content, services, staff assignments, and site settings.
 The design emphasizes trust-building, breathing room, and clear visual hierarchy guiding users toward booking actions.

 ## User Preferences